ff0000-ad-tech/font-fixer/README.md

 ## CLI Usage

-NOTE: Once this project is installed locally, you only need to do Step 4 to fix your fonts:
+_NOTE_: Once this project is installed locally, you only need to do _Step 4_ to fix your fonts:

 1. Download & Unzip this repo
 2. `cd` into unzipped project folder